-This section provides guidance on how parents can use the report to start a discussion with their child's teacher(s).
-It is important for parents and educators to have regular check-ins to ensure students are learning the necessary skills to stay on track.
-Parents can use the information in the report to understand their child's strengths and needs and to work with educators to identify resources to support his or her education.
+This section provides guidance on how parents/caregivers can use the report to start a discussion with their student's teacher(s).
+It is important for parents/caregivers and educators to have regular checkins to ensure students are learning the necessary skills to stay on track.
+Parents/Caregivers can use the information in the report to understand their student's strengths and needs and to work with educators to identify resources to support his or her education.